Wondering how to make Kraft Mac & Cheese better? I have all the hot tips and tricks!

 About 25 minutes later, your meal is ready.

-Another family favorite is Velveeta mac and cheese.
-It maxes out the cheesy and creamy factor by a thousand.
+- Velveeta mac and cheese maxes out the cheesy and creamy factor by a thousand.

-And there’s something about Cracker Barrel mac and cheese that has me craving more.
+- Cracker Barrel mac and cheese always has me craving more.

 For more mac and cheese topping inspiration, try cauliflower, corn, or jalapenos.
 Or go wild with crushed Cheetos.